ueberdosis/tiptap/docs/src/docPages/guide/output.md

 <demo name="Guide/Content/ExportHTML" hide-source/>

 ### Option 3: Y.js
-Our editor has amazing support for Y.js, which is amazing to add [realtime collaboration, offline editing, or syncing between devices](/guide/collaborative-editing).
+Our editor has top notch support for Y.js, which is amazing to add features like [realtime collaboration, offline editing, or syncing between devices](/guide/collaborative-editing).

 Internally, Y.js stores a history of all changes.
 That can be in the browser, on a server, synced with other connected clients, or on a USB stick.
 But, it’s important to know that Y.js needs those stored changes.
 A simple JSON document is not enough to merge changes.